 The ARCW team of medical providers is here to provide you with the most comprehensive, patient-centered care possible.
+All ARCW providers are welcoming of LGBTQ patients and knowledgeable about LGBTQ health issues.
 If you have HIV and would like to schedule an appointment with any one of them, please click on the Make an Appointment links on this page.

 Dr. Christine Hogan is one of three infectious disease physicians providng HIV and primary care at the ARCW Medical Center.
 After receiving her medical degree from the University of California - San Francisco, Dr. Hogan completed her residency at Massachusettes General Hospital and did an infectious disease fellowship at the Columbia University School of Public Health in New York.

 Dr. Hogan was the principal investigator of SETPOINT, an AIDS Clinical Trials Group study that indicated the immune systems of newly-infected HIV patients not being treated with anti-retroviral therapy (ART) deteriorate faster than what previously had been thought.
 These findings, based on a study of 130 recently HIVinfected individuals throughout the United States and Peru, could have an impact on future clinical research trials as well as public health policy.

 Sharon O’Dwyer provides HIV and Primary Health Care for patients at the ARCW Medical Center and is the Clinic Director for the ARCW Kenosha Medical Clinic.
 As Clinic Director, Ms. O'Dwyer provides leadership in HIV care for the clinic staff as well as Kenosha area patients.

 Ms. O’Dwyer graduated from St. Xavier University College of Nursing Family Nurse Practitioner Program, in Chicago, Illinois.
 She is a certified HIV Specialist through the American Academy of HIV Medicine.